President Biden To Tour Damage Of Marshall Fire On Friday

 RELATED: Resources For Marshall Fire Victims

-Rep. Joe Neguse will join Polis in welcoming the president to Boulder County.
+Rep. Joe Neguse, a Democrat who represents Colorado’s 2nd Congressional District, will join Polis in welcoming the president to Boulder County.

 “This week, many in the Boulder County community–throughout Superior and Louisville– are beginning the long road to recovery in the wake of the unprecedented and terrible Marshall Fire,” said Neguse in a statement.
 “We cannot expect our communities to bear the burden of this disaster on their own.
 We must bring the full force of the federal government to bear as our communities work to rebuild and recover.
 I’m deeply grateful to President Biden and his Administration for authorizing a swift Disaster Declaration this past weekend to begin the flow of federal funds to our community, and I look forward to hosting him on the ground on Friday to share firsthand the powerful stories of Boulder County’s resilience and strength.”